ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 ### The Dark Side

-The dark side is easy path.
+The dark side is the easy path.
 It's a path devoid of responsibility.
-Blame. complaining, and general disinterest is the dark side.
+Blame. complaining, and general disinterest in the dark side.

 ### Humility

 One is tempted to go to the dark side when he/she is not humble.

-if not one over estimated himself.
+if not one overestimated himself.

 One should try fixing problems around him starting from the smallest.
-Smallest problems like making your bed make man humble.
+Smallest problems like making your bed make a man humble.

 ### Taking on the burden

-There is a difference between being handed something and taking it on volentarily.
-One should take on the burden volentarity because what is neglected is rushes in when things go bad.
+There is a difference between being handed something and taking it on voluntarily.
+One should take on the burden voluntarily because what is neglected is rushes in when things go bad.